-As a teacher or school administrator, you are probably wondering how exactly automation software works.
+As a teacher or school administrator, you are probably wondering how exactly special education automated software works.

 Just to clarify: by saying ‘robotic process automation,’ we don’t mean androids replacing teachers in the classroom.
 In fact, automation does not replace a process.
 Rather, automation complements a process.